Great Falls Camera Club

 Honorable Mention

-Contest Categories 2023-2024
+GFCC Contest Categories for 2024-2025

 September - Summer Photos –

-May – Best of the Best -
+May – Best of the Best – Photos

 Great Falls Camera Club is a photography club with our goal being to take the best quality of “natural” photographs.
 Extremely modified photos are not acceptable in our club.

 We are here to endorse photography, as we have known it, not photography that is generated in a post-processing program, not a composite of several images taken at different times and/or places.
 And not images which feature Artificial Intelligence(AI) to produce photographs.
 Switching skies or backgrounds, or adding elements from other photos will not be allowed.
 “Synthetic Photography” has become an actual form of photography, and the photograph produced is not a real photograph, but an image created by a computer using prompts without using a camera at all, and that is not allowed in our club contests.
+However, there will be offered an additional category, Altered and/or Manipulated Critique Only Division each monthly contest.

 The Post-Processing which Will Be Allowed in our monthly photography contests will be: